Good Law Project: Abingdon Health

 The Good Law Project challenged the Secretary of State for Health and Social Care, claiming that the COVID testing contracts with Abingdon Health were unlawful because they were not advertised nor open to competition, and the correct procurement process was bypassed.
 On 7 October 2022 the High Court ruled that the contracts were lawful, so Good Law Project lost the case.

 LGB Alliance

 In September 2022, the charity Mermaids went to court to appeal the Charity Commission's decision to grant the LGB Alliance charitable status.
 This action was supported by the Good Law Project.
 The appeal was dismissed in July 2023 on the grounds that "the law does not permit Mermaids to challenge the decision made by the Charity Commission to register LGB Alliance as a charity".

+Jason Arday

+In July 2026, the Good Law Project published an open letter in support of University of Cambridge professor Jason Arday, who faced accusations of plagiarism and fabrication of aspects of his biography.
+Signed by more than 10,000 supporters, including Simon Woolley, Sonita Alleyne, Ijeoma Uchegbu, Simon Baron-Cohen, actor Colin Salmon, and politicians such as Green Party leader Zack Polanski, the letter stated that "Entirely false allegations of plagiarism were made against Professor Arday" and that "right-wing media have attempted to smear Professor Arday's reputation and undermine his career."
+Simon Baron-Cohen, Ijeoma Uchegbu, and Sonita Alleyne later withdrew their signatures.
+Arday resigned from Cambridge University while denying the allegations against him on 5 August 2026.

+Following Arday's death on 14 August 2026, the Good Law Project opened a petition calling for a public inquiry into Arday's death, with signatories including Green Party Leader Zack Polanski, Labour Party MPs Diane Abbott, Nadia Whittome, Clive Lewis and Bell Ribeiro-Addy, as well as television presenter Carol Vorderman and former England and Chelsea footballer Eniola Aluko, citing "two weeks of relentless harassment" of Arday from media outlets.